The Central Park tour and a course on photography: how to spend a weekend in new York (may 1-3)

 Where: Online

-Read more: Incredible, but today you can even conquer a mountain peak, without leaving the walls of your home!
-For this you only need to go to the virtual tour, saving gasoline and your own strength.
+Read more: Incredible, but today, without leaving your home, you can even the top of the mountain to conquer!
+For this you just need to go to the virtual tour, thus saving you petrol and your own strength.

 To go on an unforgettable journey, click here.